jdpolakoff/sampleteach/readme2.md

 A class is simply an object that we can use to help us create new objects.
 Classes pass down data and functionality to other objects.
 In other words, they are prototypes.
 (More on that in a minute).

-Let's take a look at ES6 class syntax.
+Let's take a look at an ES6 class.

 ```js